-- In the Developer Console, select the skill and click the Build tab.
+- In the Alexa developer console, select the skill and click the Build tab.

 - Choose the geographic regions that apply, such as Europe, India.

 - Enter the ARN or the Lambda endpoints in the text boxes provided.
-See the table in the Deploy Your Lambda Function section for the association between the skill language, endpoint region and region that Lambda function must be hosted.
+See the table in the Deploy Your Lambda Function section for the association between the skill language, endpoint region, and AWS Lambda region where you host your Lambda function.